-Clean fill meeting the requirements of 6 NYCRR Part 375-6.7(d) will be brought in to replace the excavated soil and establish the designed grades at the site.
+Clean fill meeting the requirements of 6 NYCRR Part 375-6.7(d)(1) will be brought in to replace the excavated soil and establish the designed grades at the site.
+Approximately 65 cubic yards of clean fill will be imported for this purpose.